Culture of Oregon: Authors

 Speculative fiction author Ursula K. Le Guin lived in northwest Portland from 1958 until her death in 2018, having moved to the city after her husband, the historian Charles Le Guin, was hired as an instructor at Portland State University.
 The Lathe of Heaven, one of LeGuin's most renowned novels, is set in a future Portland.

 Fight Club author Chuck Palahniuk was born in the neighboring state of Washington, moving to Oregon in the early 1980s to attend the University of Oregon.
 In interviews, he has stated that his inspiration for his first novel came in part from working as a diesel mechanic for the truck manufacturer Freightliner, a job which the author held from age 22 to 35.
 In 2003, he published an alternative travelogue of the city titled Fugitives and Refugees: A Walk in Portland, Oregon.

 Author Steve Perry, writer of a number of movie adaptations, Batman cartoons, Conan novels, Star Wars novels, and a series called "The Man Who Never Missed" and numerous other projects and short stories.
 He enjoys teasing his editors by leaving situation references in his books from other works he has written.
 Scattered through a number of his works are the names from Portland and other locations throughout the Pacific Northwest.

 Other authors from Oregon include Virginia Euwer Wolff, Daniel H. Wilson, John Gallaher, Walt Curtis, Phillip Margolin and Collen Houck.

 Film

 Filmmakers

 Seven and Zodiac director David Fincher graduated from Ashland High School.
 Director Brad Bird graduated from Corvallis High School.
 Simpsons creator and cartoonist Matt Groening graduated from Lincoln High School.
 Director Todd Haynes lives in Oregon.

 Director Gus Van Sant has achieved commercial and critical acclaim for his films, including My Own Private Idaho, Drugstore Cowboy, Good Will Hunting (which earned Van Sant a best director Oscar nomination) and Elephant (which won the Palme d'Or and a best director award at the Cannes Film Festival).

-Will Vinton Studios, a famous producer of animated films (especially clay animation); noted for the feature film Return to Oz, the California Raisins television commercials of the 1980s, Eddie Murphy's television show The PJs.
+Stop motion studio Will Vinton Studios was based in Portland, Oregon.
+Its work included the feature film Return to Oz, the California Raisins television commercials of the 1980s, and Eddie Murphy's television show The PJs.
+Will Vinton Studios' successor Laika, LLC, known for films such as Coraline, ParaNorman, and Kubo and the Two Strings, is also based in Oregon, in the Hillsboro area.